teambit/docs/docs/setup-authentication.md

 ### Upload public SSH key to bit.dev

 1. Log in to your [bit.dev](https://bit.dev/login) account.
-2. Click on the user icon to open the user actions menu.
+1. Click on the user icon to open the user actions menu.
-3. Click on the ‘Settings’ link to reach the user settings section.
+1. Click on the ‘Settings’ link to reach the user settings section.
 Once inside, click on ‘SSH Keys’ in the left pane.
-4. In the ‘SSH Keys’ section, click on ‘new SSH key’.
+1. In the ‘SSH Keys’ section, click on ‘new SSH key’.
-5. Type a name for the key.
+1. Type a name for the key.
 The key name documents the key, and will not affect the behavior of the system.
-6. `Key` - Copy the content of the file `id_rds.pub`.
+1. `Key` - Copy the content of the file that you generated and ends with `.pub`.
-7. Click on ‘Add SSH key’.
+1. Click on ‘Add SSH key’.

 A new item is added to the SSH key list.
 This means that you are now connected via SSH and can export and import components from the [bit.dev](https://bit.dev).